DucManhPhan/DucManhPhan.github.io/_posts/2018-09-15-What-is-EJS.md

 ---

 ## 1. Definition of EJS
+EJS - Embedded JavaScript, is a simple templating language that lets you generate HTML markup with plain Javascript.

+One of the most important features in EJS is its use of partials.
+Partials allow you to define something once, and then apply it to any page in our application.

 ## 2. Basic implementation in EJS
 - Declare the variable in EJS

     You can use syntax: